What is Giving Compass?

 • Agnes Gund is innovating philanthropy through her Art for Justice Fund which uses capital from her art collection to fund criminal justice reform.

 • How can philanthropists use other assets to fund causes they care about?
+What do you have to offer the causes you care most about?

 In philanthropy, there’s often a tension between the glamorous causes which rich people support on the urging of their rich friends, on the one hand, and the really important if unglamorous causes which desperately need funding, on the other.
 For example: the social stratosphere that is the MoMA board, versus the grim nuts and bolts of the people working to reform criminal justice.